Open Enrollment 2025

 The standard November 1 through December 15 open enrollment period only concerns individual market coverage.
 The individual market includes individual and family coverage purchased through the ACA’s exchanges (Marketplaces) and off-exchange.

 The individual market acts as a safety net for the millions of Americans between jobs, in early retirement, or underinsured.
-During the 2020 open enrollment period, around 11.4million consumers in all 50 states and the District of Columbia enrolled or reenrolled in Marketplace plans.
+During the 2024, around 21.4million consumers in all 50 states and the District of Columbia enrolled or reenrolled in Marketplace plans.

 Those who have grandfathered health coverage (a health insurance policy purchased on or before March 23, 2010), are not affected by any changes related to open enrollment.
 Because the plan is no longer available for purchase it doesn’t have applicable open enrollment windows.